FILING START DATE

 For more information regarding citizenship requirements, please contact the U.S. Citizenship and Immigration Services (USCIS) at 1-800-375-5283 or visit their website at http://www.uscis.gov

 .
 Candidates will be required to submit a copy of their citizenship documents or paperwork showing they have applied for citizenship during the background process.
-EDUCATION
+LICENSE

 A valid California class "C" or above driver license is required to perform job-related functions.
 California candidates must possess a current, non-expired driver license at the time of filing.